-Every month, MQD enrolls a number of new members into Medicaid, and these new members are assigned to a Health Plan following a distribution algorithm.
-Generally, members are assigned to the Health Plan of their choice, their prior Health Plan if they were previously enrolled in Medicaid or enrolled into the same plan as their family members.
-New members who don't meet these criteria are subject to MQD's auto assignment algorithm; in 2020, MQD auto-assigned approximately 93,000 members.
+Every month, MQD enrolls a number of new members into Medicaid, and these new members are assigned to a health plan following a distribution algorithm.
+Generally, those members who were previously enrolled are re-enrolled to their prior health plan.
+Members with family members enrolled in Medicaid are assigned to the same plan as their family member.

+All other new members are assigned a health plan by MQD's auto-assignment algorithm.

+In 2020, MQD auto-assigned approximately 93,000 members.